mittalgovind/fifty/README.md

 1. **\#6 (Camera-Specialized JPEG Carver; 2)**: JPEG is a separate class and the remaining photographic/video types (11 raw images, 3GP, MOV, MKV, TIFF and HEIC) are grouped into one _other_ class; scenario intended for analyzing SD cards from digital cameras.

 ## Training your own file classifier

+FiFTy is fully scalable.
+The file-types can be increased and decreased, depending upon a specific use-case.

+### Scaling Down

+For scaling down, i.e., choosing a subset of file-types from the above table, you need to specify path to a text file containing each file-type on a new line and path to the FFT-75 dataset.
+This will sub-sample the specified samples from FFT-75 dataset and save it as a new dataset.
+You can use this dataset for further experiments.

+### Scaling Up

+If you would like to test FiFTy on new filetypes, you would have to prepare your own dataset and specify it.
+If you are going to use some file-types that are already in the FFT-75 dataset, you might want to scale-down first and get the smaller dataset.
+Later you can augment that dataset according to your needs.

+For preparing a dataset that is compatible with FiFTy, please follow these steps:

+1. Download a lot of files of the new file-types.
+2. Sample 102400 blocks from these files and create an ndarray (say, blocks) of shape: (102400, block-size) and labels (say, classes) of shape - (102400) of class_number you choose.
+3. Concatenate all the blocks (as x) and classes (as y) of all file-types and shuffle using `random.shuffle`.
+4. Save the np.savez_compressed('new_dataset.npz', x=x, y=y).

 ## Output run on forensic images